geekyarnav/geekyarnav/README.md

 <div style="text-align:left">
     A <strong><a href="https://geeky-arnav.netlify.app/">Full Stack Developer</a></strong> who is interested in working on <strong>Websites,Web apps,SPA,Android & IOS Apps.</strong>
     I am a passionate tech problem solver motivated by the desire to help and grow successful businesses.
 I uses my tech knowledge to offer pragmatic development solutions that are client and customer focused.
-I worked for many companies as a <strong>Full-Stack,Frontend,Backend Developer.</strong>I am workaholic and what i do and perform is well organized with full sincerity.
+I worked for many companies as a <strong>Full-Stack,Frontend,Backend Developer.</strong>I am a workaholic and what i do and perform is well organized with full sincerity.
 </div>
 </br>